smogon/pokemon-showdown/data/FORMES.md

 In-battle formes
 ----------------

 Some Pokémon change forme in the middle of a battle.
-These include:

-- Meloetta (Pirouette forme)
+These forme changes do reset stats and type.

+List of all in-battle forme changes:

+- Ash Greninja (Battle Bond)
+- Mimikyu (Disguise)
+- Cherrim (Flower Gift)
+- Castform (Forecast)
+- Cramorant (Gulp Missile)
+- Morpeko (Hunger Switch)
+- Eiscue (Ice Face)
+- Zygarde (Power Construct)
+- Wishiwashi (Schooling)
+- Minior (Shields Down)
+- Aegislash (Stance Change)
 - Darmanitan (Zen Mode)
+- Meloetta (Relic Song)
+- Shaymin-Sky (Frozen status)
+- Mega evolutions
-- Eiscue
+- Primal reversions
-- all Mega evolutions, Primal reversion, Ultra Burst
+- Ultra Burst

 PS treats these identically to regular formes, but gives them a `battleOnly` property noting what forme they would be in at the start of battle: